yanwei/yanwei.github.io/UUabc/guidance-for-teacher-service-v2018.12.1/guidance-for-teacher-service-v2018.12.1.md

 <link rel="stylesheet" href="https://yanwei.github.io/auto-number-title.css" />

-<p align='right'>v0.1, Last Update: 2018.12.15</p>
+<p align='right'>v0.1, Last Update: 2018.12.21</p>

 ## Overview of the whole system: platform 1.0 and 2.0

 ### System overview

-UUabc has released the version 2.0 platform in December 2018 which involves a new scheduling system, mobile phone App for the teachers, and self-registration & referral system for candidate teachers.
+UUabc is about to release the version 2.0 platform in December 2018 which will involve a new scheduling system, mobile phone App for the teachers, and self-registration & referral system for candidate teachers.

 However, since we still have thousands of students attending the classical one-on-one and one-on-four classes, the version 1.0 platform will still be used for the next couple of months before the students are completely migrated to platform 2.0.